-International students must fully understand and adhere U.S. immigration regulations, and are responsible for maintaining legal status with the U.S. Department of Homeland Security.
+International students must fully understand and adhere to U.S. immigration regulations and are responsible for maintaining legal status with the U.S. Department of Homeland Security.

 We recommend that each student carefully read through all applicable immigration information, and contact the ELI with any questions or concerns.

-A student’s passport must be valid, and have at least 6 months remaining before expiry.
-To renew a passport approaching expiry – or to replace a lost or stolen passport – contact your home country’s Consulate or Embassy.
+A student’s passport must be valid and have at least 6 months remaining before it expires.
+To renew a passport approaching expiry – or to replace a lost or stolen passport – contact your home country’s consulate or embassy.

-The ELI will issue a Certificate of Eligibility (DS-2019 for J-1 students or I-20 for F-1 students) once the following steps have been completed:
+The ELI will issue a Certificate of Eligibility (DS-2020 for J-1 students or I-20 for F-1 students) once the following steps have been completed:

 - Academic and language records have been confirmed.